Master Task Management with Notion: Create an Effective Due Date Template for Deadlines and Time-Sensitive Tasks

 - Checklists: Incorporate a checklist within your template to track the completion of sub-tasks.

-- Board View: Use a board (Kanban-style) view where each column represents a stage in your workflow.
+- Board View: Utilize a board (Kanban-style) view where each column represents a stage in your workflow.
 Drag and drop tasks between columns to update their status.

 Step 5: Automating Reminders and Notifications

-Notion’s built-in reminders and notifications can help ensure you never miss an important deadline.
-To set up Reminders:
+Notion’s built-in reminders and notifications can ensure you never miss an important deadline.
+To set up reminders:

 - Click the three-dot menu at the top-right corner of your database.